kulkarniradhika095/Practice/README.md

 # Practice
-This repository contains all the files related to practice
+This repository contains all the files for practice purpose